 Phony 'free' offers

 Sellers must communicate the real prices of their goods and services.
 They may not portray a paying service as "free" or offer you an additional "free" service when in fact the real costs of such "free" services are already included in the regular price.

 Francesca signed up for a text-messaging service.
-She noticed a small box at the bottom of the webpage saying "5 free texts per day."
+She noticed a box at the bottom of the webpage saying "5 free texts per day."
 When she clicked, she was taken to another page which again said "5 FREE TEXTS PER DAY."

 You should pay close attention to such offers and carefully check the conditions.